Schnouki/spop/README.md

 - `ls`: list all your playlists
 - `ls pl`: list the contents of playlist number `pl`

 ---

 - `qls`: list the contents of the queue
 - `qclear`: clear the contents of the queue
 - `qrm tr`: remove track number `tr` from the queue
 - `qrm tr1 tr2`: remove tracks `tr1` to `tr2` from the queue

 ---

 - `add pl`: add playlist number `pl` to the queue
 - `add pl tr`: add track number `tr` from playlist number `pl` to the queue
 - `play pl`: replace the contents of the queue with playlist `pl` and start playing
 - `play pl tr`: replace the contents of the queue with track `tr` from playlist `pl` and start playing

 ---

+- `uinfo uri`: display information about the given Spotify URI
+- `uadd uri`: add the given Spotify URI to the queue (playlist, track or album only)
+- `uplay uri`: replace the contents of the queue with the given Spotify URI (playlist, track or album only) and start playing

+---
 - `play`: start playing from the queue
 - `toggle` or `pause`: toggle pause mode